HubTou/AoC-2023/README.md

 # [Advent of Code 2023](https://adventofcode.com/2023)
 This is a repository of personal notes and solutions to this coding tournament / challenge.

-For a first participation, I was not at all in the competitive mindset, but aimed at being a "finisher" of the 50 puzzles (I'm still working on it, starting day 19 soon, then I'll go back to the ones I left behind).
+For a first participation, I was not at all in the competitive mindset, but aimed at being a "finisher" of the 50 puzzles (I'm still working on it, starting day 19 part 2 soon, then I'll go back to the ones I left behind).

 ## Building my own toolkit
 I saw that a library to ease the processing of input data and automate entry submission could be useful.